tean-lai/tean-lai.github.io/content/thoughts/projects/designing-my-website.md

 I don't think many people would find value in knowing about what programming languages I've worked with at a surface level, for example.
 But more people might care what I think about certain languages, many likely won't though, but that's okay.

 But even if my goal was to attract a job, I wouldn't want to center this site on professional things.
 I want to work with people with good characters.
-Tech-stack is irrelevant for that, and I would rather have my website convey that I am not *that* bad of a person.
+Tech-stack is irrelevant for that, and I would rather focus my website on who I am as a person.

-## Why I think people should share their thoughts and experiences
+## I think people should share their thoughts and experiences

-Life is short.
-Time is one of the biggest limiters in our lives.
-We just don't have enough time to think of everything, or to experience everything.

-We ought to share more of our own lived experiences with each other, so we can artifically extend our lives.
-If I hear the life stories of 4 other people, I could maybe "expand" my life by 4 more times!
-Disclaimer: that was not real math, please don't get mad at me.

-I have thoughts... and I have experiences.
-I want to share them.

-I find that it's quite easy to feel lonely in life, when you don't feel as if others can relate to your perspective.
-I think one way to relieve this is by hearing more perspectives that are similar.
-Maybe my perspective will align with some visitor of this page, and can alleviate some loneliness.

-Even if my perspective doesn't align, it could serve some use by providing alternative perspectives in life.
+I talk more about it [here](../world-view/people-should-share-exp)

 ## I took a course on professional website development